 How Media Can Serve Your Church

-Before we jump right in, I wanted to share some big news with you: Clover Media is coming soon!
+Before we jump right in, I wanted to share some big news with you: Clover Media is live!

 What exactly does that mean?
 As part of our desire to serve you and your church with more than just a great church website, we've been scouring the internet for the best in church graphics and have partnered with Sharefaith to give you access to the best of the best in church PowerPoints, bulletins, flyers, newsletters, worship graphics, animation loops and mini-movies -- all available in a variety of formats.

 You probably have even more questions and we definitely have answers.
-Stay tuned in to the blog to learn more about church media in general, and the upcoming launch of Clover Media.
+Stay tuned in to the blog to learn more about church media.

 Church media.
 Is it necessary?
 Worthless?
 Dangerous?
 Distracting?

 As a church, if you're spending your money and time on media, it’s perfectly appropriate to ask these kinds of questions.

 Essentially, it's anything that is a printed, projected, or visual medium of communication.
 “Church media” may encompass stage design, the sign out front, the printed bulletins, the pre-reel, the welcome videos, or the sermon PowerPoint.

 To put it simply, church media is a useful tool for churches today.
 But, to break it down even further, here are a few reasons why your church should be utilizing media: